chenery/java-technical-test/README.md

 ## Instructions if using Git and Maven:

-- Clone this git repository and ensure tests execute:
+- Clone this git repository and ensure tests execute.

+Commands:

 	$ git clone https://github.com/chenery/java-technical-test.git
 	$ cd java-technical-test/